1. Overview

 A JSONTokener takes a source String as input to its constructor and extracts characters and tokens from it.
 It’s used internally by classes of this package (like JSONObject, JSONArray) to parse JSON Strings.

-There may not be many situations where we'll directly use this class as the same functionality can be achieved using other simpler methods (like string.toCharArray()):
+There may not be many situations where we’ll directly use this class since we can achieve the same functionality using other simpler methods (like string.toCharArray()):

 JSONTokener jt = new JSONTokener("lorem");